AstralForest/Power_BI_Monitoring/README.md

 ## Considerations
 - The open-source solution does not include modules ensuring network security (Function App can be accessed by anyone possesing function key).
 For network security configuration, consider the premium version.
-- As per Microsoft documentation - some metrics will expose names, email addresses of useras who are accessing Power BI Service.
+- As per Microsoft documentation - some metrics will expose names, email addresses of users who are accessing Power BI Service.

 ## Contact
 If you have any questions or you are interested in the premium version that encompasses all functionalities, such as: